amihart/Zedex/README.md

 }
 ```

 System calls require a valid `unistd.h` header file.
-The `conf/autogen.sh` script can assist you in creating one for your machine, but there is already a `unistd.h.x86_64` file in the repository that simply needs to be renamed to `unistd.h` and moved to the `includes/` folder.
+The `unistdgen.sh` script can assist you in creating one for your machine, but there is already a `unistd.h.x86_64` file in the repository that simply needs to be renamed to `unistd.h` and moved to the `includes/` folder.
 You sometimes might just be able to include the `/usr/include/asm-generic/unistd.h` file on your system, but sometimes I find this does not have the correct values.